idabrows/UrlShortenerTask/README.md

 ## Key assumptions

 ## Future Ideas
--Add request logging (use some logger)
+- Add request logging (use some logger)
--Add unit testing:
+- Add unit testing:
-	-for controller with mocked services
+	- for controller with mocked services
-	-for services with mocked repository
+	- for services with mocked repository
-	-for repository with mocked db
+	- for repository with mocked db
--Add e2e tests for the whole solution
+- Add e2e tests for the whole solution
--Add real database
+- Add real database

 ## Task Description